History of socialism: Germany

+Hitler's regime swiftly destroyed both the German Communist Party and the Social Democratic Party.

 Sweden

 The Swedish Social democrats formed a government in 1932.
 They broke with economic orthodoxy during the depression and carried out extensive public works financed from government borrowing.
 They emphasised large-scale intervention and the high unemployment they had inherited was eliminated by 1938.
 Their success encouraged the adoption of Keynesian policies of deficit financing pursued by almost all Western countries after World War II.

 Spain

 During the Spanish Civil War, anarchists set up different forms of cooperative and communal arrangements, especially in the rural areas of Aragon and Catalonia.
 However, these communes were disbanded by the Popular Front government of the Second Spanish Republic.

 Israel

 Jewish Zionists established utopian socialist communities in Palestine, which were known as kibbutzim, a small number of which still survive.